johnjones4/Dickinson-Talks-2019/marps/senior-seminar.md

   * Tensorflow by Google
   * Ruby on Rails by 37 Signals
 * Open source standards (good documentation, abstraction, testing) are also the halmarks of good software in general
+* Open source community-originated tools like GitHub are used for internal project/code management

 ---